The Oscar Robertson Rule: landmark court decision

 changed the balance of power in professional sports

-On April 16, 1970, in US District Court, the Southern District of New York, Oscar Robertson, as president of the National Basketball Players Association and as player representative for the Cincinnati Royals, filed a class-action lawsuit against the NBA and its 14 teams.
+The Oscar Robertson Rule had its genesis in a class-action, anti-trust filed against the NBA and its 14 teams on April 16, 1970, in US District Court, the Southern District of New York, by Oscar Robertson, as president of the National Basketball Players Association and as player representative for the Cincinnati Royals.
 Player reps from the other 13 franchises were co-plaintiffs.

 On April 29, 1976, the NBA - which now had 18 teams - agreed to a class action settlement with the Players Association which changed the balance of power in professional sports.
 Players now had leverage in dealing with owners.
 MLB and NFL players soon won similar concessions.